jumbledFox/terminal_minesweeper/README.md

 For different difficulties, use the arguments `easy`, `normal`, or `hard`.

-For custom settings, use the arguments `width height bomb_count`!!!
+For custom settings, use the arguments `width height bomb_count`!!! (e.g. `minesweeper.exe 50 50 400` for a really long game)